PrajjwalLyzr/Social-Media-Advisor/README.md

 ![Lyzr Logo](./logo/lyzr-logo.png)

-This Social Media Adviser by Lyzr Agent turns your Medium articles into ready-to-post content for LinkedIn, Instagram, Twitter, and Facebook!
+This Social Media Adviser by Lyzr Agent turns your articles into ready-to-post content for LinkedIn, Instagram, Twitter, and Facebook!
 Simplify social media management and save time.

 *Note: For this application to function properly in your local system, ensure that the required dependencies are installed and configured correctly, and make sure that you have your OpenAI API Key.*